carlosvelok/hello-world/README.md

 # hello-world
 hello world first attempt with Github
-This is the first change done using readme-edits branch This is a second change, same branch
+This is the first change done using readme-edits branch This is a second change, conflicting change in master